Sue: Bloody hell, he’s still Tom Baker.

-The Master is the proud owner of a trap behind a trap.
+The Master is the proud owner of a trap within a trap.

 Sue: It’s nice to see him planning ahead for a change.
 I like that.

-The Zero Room has been jettisoned, so the TARDIS crew search for an alternative.
-The TARDIS data bank provides the perfect solution:
+The Zero Room has been jettisoned, and the TARDIS crew are forced to search for an alternative.
+Thankfully, the TARDIS data bank provides the perfect solution: Castrovalva.

-Sue: It’s the new tapas bar next to the marina.
-If we hurry up, we might make it in time for happy hour.
+Sue: It’s the new Tapas bar next to the marina.
+If you hurry up, you might make it in time for happy hour.

 Sue: Why does the Doctor always have bad regenerations?
 You never see the Master or Romana fannying on like this.

 Me: I think it happens if you don’t plan your regeneration and you just fall into it.
 Literally, in his case.
-Remember how David Tennant slept through the first half of his first story?
+Remember how David Tennant slept through most of his first story?
 This is nothing compared to that.
 Even Pertwee spent his first episode flat on his back.

-Nyssa constructs a Zero Cabinet out of the remains of the Zero Room.
+Nyssa builds a Zero Cabinet out of the remains of the Zero Room.

-The TARDIS arrives on the planet at a cockeyed angle (which amuses Sue a great deal), and then the crew set out to find Castrovalva.
+The TARDIS lands on the planet at a cockeyed angle (which amuses Sue a great deal), and then the crew set out to find Castrovalva.

 Sue: Eh?
 I thought the planet was called Castrovalva.
-I’m confused now.
+I’m really confused now.

-Nyssa and Tegan balance the Zero Cabinet on a wheelchair.
+Nyssa and Tegan balance the Zero Cabinet on the wheelchair.

 Sue: This is what it looks like in IKEA every Sunday afternoon.

-Sue: Was that an outtake and they decided to leave it in?
+Sue: Was that an outtake they decided to leave in?
 And why are they so keen to help the Doctor anyway?
 They hardly know him.
-They are putting a lot of trust into a man who turns up in their lives just before members of their immediate family are killed.
-They are very trusting, considering.
+They are putting a lot of trust in a man who turned up in their lives just before members of their immediate family were murdered.
+They’re very trusting, considering.

-They finally reach the place they’ve been searching for:
+They eventually reach the place they’ve been searching for: Castrovalva!

 Sue: Are you sure?
-It might be the Italian next door.
+It could be the Italian restaurant next door.

-They explore the rock face for an entrance.
+They search the rock face for an entrance.

-Sue: It’s a lovely location.
+Sue: It’s a lovely location, I’ll give them that.
 The birds are getting on my tits though.